cloudwarriors-ai/cw-automation-station/README.md

 install the zoomus module from inside the zoom us directory like so : pip install .

+install the requirements like so : pip install -r requirements.txt

 run the application from the app directory like so: python app.py